-The government-wide financial statements (i.e., statement of net position and the statement of changes in net position) report information on all the nonfiduciary activities of NTASC.
+The government-wide financial statements (i.e., statement of net position and the statement of activities) report information on all the nonfiduciary activities of NTASC.
 All fiduciary activities are reported only in the fund financial statements.
 Governmental activities, which are normally supported by taxes, intergovernmental revenues, and other nonexchange transactions, are reported separately from business-type activities, which rely to a significant extent on fees and charges for support.
 NTASC reports no business-type activities.